A delicious soft and buttery shortbread cookie filled with dried cranberries and fresh orange zest that's the perfect easy-to-make Christmas cookie.

 - zest of 1 orange

-- 2 - 3 tbsp fresh orange juice
+- 2 - 3 tablespoons fresh orange juice

-Use your hands to knead the dough until it comes together and forms a ball.
+- Use your hands to knead the dough until it comes together and forms a ball.
 Work the dough until it comes together.
+If it's too crumbly and won't form a ball, add another teaspoon of orange juice.

-Place cookies on baking sheet and bake for 12 to 15 minutes or just until cookies are set.
+- Place cookies on baking sheet and bake for 12 to 15 minutes or just until cookies are set.
 Do not over bake.
-In my oven, they need the full 15 minutes but if you're using a fan oven pull them at 12.
-You may need to experiment with the time to find what works for your oven.